cabforum/servercert/docs/BR.md

 1. When the FQDN is not an Onion Domain Name, the CA SHALL validate the FQDN using at least one of the methods listed below; and
 2. When the FQDN is an Onion Domain Name, the CA SHALL validate the FQDN in accordance with Appendix B.

-All DNS queries conducted in the course of validation MUST be made from the CA to authoritative nameservers, i.e. without the use of recursive resolvers operated outside the CA's audit scope.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

 CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.